muhamad-bari/blade-PM/README.md

     -   Full access to create, edit, and delete projects and employees.
     -   Exclusive rights to export data.
 -   **Guest Read-Only Access**:
-    -   Guests can view dashboards, projects, and employee lists but cannot modify any data.
+    -   Guests can view dashboards, projects, and lists but cannot modify any data.
 -   **Project Management**:
     -   Create and track projects.
     -   Pin important projects to the dashboard.